|Last Update: August 2, 2008

 |I was able to get a real close up view of one of the speeders.
 The body is unique and appears to be custom made specifically for PGE.
 It appears that they

 built three similar, but not identical bodies.
-I also noted that the undercarriage varied between the speeders indicating that they were built on different chassis.
+I also noted that the undercarriage varied between the speeders indicating that they were built on different

-is to allow workers to walk around the speeder while on the flume without falling through the flume. .October, 2005
+speeder.
+This is to allow workers to walk around the speeder while on the flume without falling through the flume. .October, 2005

 |Compare the newer style speeder to the old style that were originally in use in this photo from PDX History.

 |One interesting aspect of this speeder is that it's powered by a little diesel motor.
 Most speeders are powered by air cooled or liquid cooled gasoline motors.

 One likely reason for using a diesel is the fact that this speeder is larger than most and has to haul one or two large heavy trailers and crane along the flume.